 - Exploring specific issues affecting individuals/groups experiencing dis-empowerment

 - Identifying areas of conflict and possible solutions

 This workshop is suitable for anyone interested in the creative process who would like to learn more about using theatre as a medium for healing.
 The tools and techniques can be applied in any work setting when considering group dynamics and roles within the work place and also for those engaged in the more intimate setting of group work wishing to explore relationship issues.
 Forum is also used to gain a deeper understanding on more global issues and to raise awareness and create a theatrical debate.Forum theatre scenarios are designed to stimulate audience participation through discussion, interactive role-playing and shared experiences.

-For further information and to book a place please contact Rachel at Scenario 07983 email@example.com
+For further information and to discuss your requirements please contact Rachel at Scenario 07983 email@example.com

 This workshop is for anyone with some previous experience of the arts therapies, psychotherapy or therapeutic group work and is ready to go to the next level.
 It is aimed at developing an understanding of how our personal stories, scripts & inner characters, can be re recast, and rewritten, to create clarity and insight of the past, present and future.